 The Eurostar runs from London St Pancras and Ashford International to the town of Moutiers, which is only 25 minutes drive from Meribel.
 Recent changes to the service mean that the Eurostar will transport you to France and from here, you will change to an SNCF train for the remainder of the journey.

-The train that leaves London on Friday evening arrives early Saturday morning in Moutiers.
-If you are staying with Ski Basics, when you arrive in Moutiers you will be met by a Ski Basics driver who will take you to a café in Meribel for breakfast.
-Your Chalet manager will greet you there and arrange ski passes and ski hire while you enjoy some hot tea and coffee and breakfast.
+From Gare du Lyon you can catch a sleeper train operated by the national French train operator, the SNCF.
+This will arrive in Moutiers early on Sunday morning, where you will be met by a Ski Basics driver who will take you to a café in Meribel for your breakfast.
+Your chalet manager will greet you there and arrange ski passes and ski hire while you enjoy some hot tea, coffee and breakfast.

 The pros and cons of getting a train to Meribel are explored below: